Buying your first home.

 - ongoing management of your home loan.

-Hi, I’m Lisa Gissing from Westpac’s Davidson Institute here to talk to you about the ins and outs of buying your first home.
-If you’re watching this video, I assume you are thinking about or are already in the throes of buying your first home.
+Hi, I’m Bron Lawson from Westpac’s Davidson Institute here to talk to you about “Buying your first home’.
+If you are watching this video, I’m assuming that you are thinking about, or are already in the process of, buying your first home.
 If so, congratulations!
-This is a really exciting undertaking, but also a daunting one for many people.
-There is so much information to take in and so many decisions to make about what is potentially one of the biggest purchases you will make in your
+This is an exciting time but can also be a daunting one for many people.
+There is so much information to take in and so many decisions to make about what is potentially one of the biggest purchases you will make in your lifetime.

 While you can get a “do-it-yourself” conveyancing kit, it is safer to engage a solicitor or conveyancer for the legal side of the purchase.
-The conveyancing process is very technical and requires strict attention to detail.
+The conveyancing process can be very technical and requires diligent attention to detail.
 Those less familiar with the process may overlook things which could be costly in the long run.

 There are a couple of different ways you can purchase a property.
 Traditionally it’s been by private sale or private treaty as it’s also known, however auctions are becoming more commonplace now too.
 Whether the sale is via auction or private sale will depend on which method the vendor believes will achieve the best price for them.